kdps/Xanax/README.md

 ## Xanax ironclad rule

-We do not believe in PHP libraries.
+-We do not believe in PHP libraries.
 So we will use the library minimally.
-We do not believe in the PHP language.
+-We do not believe in the PHP language.
 So we don't use a template engine.

 I really don’t like programming.
 I built this tool to program less so that I could just reuse code.
 I’m not a real programmer.
 I throw together things until it works then I move on.
 The real programmers will say “Yeah it works but you’re leaking memory everywhere.
 Perhaps we should fix that.”
 I’ll just restart Apache every 10 requests.